Elikill58/Negativity/README.md

 1. Clone this repository: `git clone https://github.com/Elikill58/Negativity.git`
 2. Get Spigot 1.7.10 and 1.13.2 jars and put them in `/spigot/spigotJars/` (you need to create this directory too)
+3. You should use buildtools for Spigot 1.17/1.18/1.18.2 (or comment them in `settings.gradle`)
-3. Setup a Forge workspace for the Sponge plugin: `./gradlew :sponge7:setupDecompWorkspace`.
+4. Setup a Forge workspace for the Sponge plugin: `./gradlew :sponge7:setupDecompWorkspace`.
 This step will take some time to complete
-4. Build the plugin: `./gradlew build`
+5. Build the plugin: `./gradlew build`
  - You can find the all-in-one jar in `/build/libs/`
  - Platform-specific jars are available in their own project subdirectories (`/spigot/build/libs/` for example)